Sign In Register

 Safety Score

-Sanford has an average annual temperature of 69°F (20°C).
+Sanford enjoys a temperate climate with an average annual temperature of 69°F (20°C).
 Winters average 52°F in January while summers reach 84°F in July.
-Annual precipitation is 59.1 inches.
+The area gets 306 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 59.1 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 296 feet.

 Temperature